-If you recently got a bonus or just sold off the antique nutcracker collection you inherited from your Uncle Leo, you might consider putting that extra cash toward paying off your loans or getting ahead on your mortgage.
-After all, one frequently given nugget of financial wisdom is to use unexpected windfalls to pay down your debt.
+A frequently offered nugget of financial wisdom is to use unexpected financial windfalls to pay down your debt.
 But what happens when paying down your loans comes with a prepayment penalty?

-A prepayment penalty is when a lender charges you a fee for paying off your loan early.
-If you think it’s frustrating that a lender would charge you for paying off a loan too early, you’re not wrong.
-When you borrow money, you might think a lender would appreciate being repaid as quickly as possible?
+A prepayment penalty is when a lender charges you a fee for paying off your loan before the end of the loan term.
+It can be frustrating that a lender would charge you for paying off a loan too early because it’s natural to think a lender would appreciate being repaid as quickly as possible.

 Lenders might calculate the prepayment fee based on the loan’s principal or how much interest remains when you pay off the loan.
-The penalty could also be a fixed amount that was decided on when you signed up for the loan.
+The penalty could also be a fixed amount as stated in the loan agreement.

-Because the terms of personal loans vary, the best way to figure out how much a prepayment fee would be is to check a loan’s terms before you decide on one.
-Lenders have to be upfront about how much the prepayment penalty will be; They’re required by law to disclose that information before you take on the loan.
+The best way to figure out how much a prepayment penalty would be is to check a loan’s terms before you accept them.
+Lenders have to be upfront about how much the prepayment penalty will be, and they’re required by law to disclose that information before you take on the loan.

-For example, if you take out a $6,000 personal loan to turn your guest room into a pet portrait studio and agree to pay your lender back $150 per month for five years, the term of that loan is five years.
+If you take out a $6,000 personal loan to turn your guest room into a pet portrait studio and agree to pay your lender back $125 per month for five years, the term of that loan is five years.
 Although your loan term says it can’t take you more than five years to pay it off, some lenders also require that you don’t pay it off in less than five years.

 The lender makes money off the monthly interest you pay on your loan, and if you pay off your loan early, the lender doesn’t make as much money.
 Loan prepayment penalties allow the lender to recoup the money they lose when you pay your loan off early.